KRShea/KRShea.github.io/_posts/2024-03-16-choropleth_reverse_geocode.md

 Imagine you have a dataset which includes latitude and longitude coordinates for any number of things, like cities named Washington (there are 88 in the US), or in the case of this post Costco locations.

 If you have an address and want to create a map at the state level, this is pretty easy, but if you want to create a map at the county level or any other unique topology things start to get complicated fast.
-Imagine manually looking up 600+ or more coordinates manually to determine what county, congressional district, or other organization they lie in.
+Imagine manually looking up 600 or more coordinates to determine what county, congressional district, or other organization they lie in.
 Another potential issue is that the map file you use may not use the same id variable that is available elsewhere.

 Reverse geocoding allows us to lookup where a point falls on a map file and return associated parent variable.